jadhavpayal702/Delta-demo/README.md

 # Delta-demo
-This is a demo of github
+This is a demo of github.